 Sweet woodruff (Galium odoratum), like catnip, is an aromatic perennial for zones 4-8.
 It has a white bloom and reaches 8-12 inches in height (with a slightly greater width).
 But this perennial ground cover is a shade-lover.
 Like most herbs, it requires good drainage.
 Its soil should be slightly acidic.

 Somewhat invasive, sweet woodruff spreads to form a mat over the patch of landscaping that it conquers.
-Plant this old-time favorite in dry shade if you don't want it to spread.
+Plant this old-time favorite in the dry shade if you don't want it to spread.
 A lower level of moisture makes it less invasive.

 The intensity of the fragrance of sweet woodruff's foliage increases when dried, and its aromatic quality lasts for years.
 It is a favorite in potpourris.
 The harvested branches can be tied in bunches and hung in a warm, dark place to dry.
 The fresh leaves have been used medicinally to heal wounds.